malcolmsailor/efficient_rhythms/docs/settings.md

     *Default*: `1.0`

-  - <span id="attack_subdivision">**`attack_subdivision`**</span>: a
+  - <span id="onset_subdivision">**`onset_subdivision`**</span>: a
     number, or a [per-voice
     sequence](#note-on-per-voice-sequences-and-other-looping-sequences)
     of numbers.
-Indicates the basic “grid” on which attacks can take place, measured in quarter notes.
-For example, if `attack_subdivision == 1/4`, then attacks can occur on every sixteenth note subdivision.
+Indicates the basic “grid” on which onsets can take place, measured in quarter notes.
+For example, if `onset_subdivision == 1/4`, then onsets can occur on every sixteenth note subdivision.
     (But see also `sub_subdivision` below.)
-    If `cont_rhythms == "all"` or `cont_rhythms == "grid"`, then this
+If `cont_rhythms == "all"`
-    parameter no longer indicates the grid on which attacks can take place, but it is still used to calculate how many attack positions there should be.
+    or `cont_rhythms == "grid"`, then this parameter no longer indicates the grid on which onsets can take place, but it is still used to calculate how many onset positions there should be.
 Thus, in the case of continuous rhythms, this parameter can be thought of as indicating the average grid duration, rather than the exact grid duration.

     *Default*: `Fraction(1, 4)`